jagenjo/litescene.js/guides/render_pipeline.md

 All those actors can affect the shader, changing its behaviour.
 So an StandardMaterial cannot have an specific shader applied to it.

-Instead, the RenderPipeline computes the shader based on all those actors and renders the RenderInstance with the final shader.
+Instead, the render pipeline computes the shader based on all those actors and renders the RenderInstance with the final shader.

 This process is slower than using a fixed shader but ensures that people with no knowledge about shader coding can create its own materials easily.

-How does it achieve this?
-Well, every actor creates something called a ShaderQuery that stores all the information that must be taken into account when computing the shader of the render instance, and when rendering the ShaderQuery returns a shader that matches all those properties.

 ### Multi light rendering ###

 When rendering an scene we want to be sure than an object can be affected by multiple lights.
 This is achieved by using a multi pass rendering approach.

-This means that for every light affecint the RenderInstance, the pipeline is going to render that instance.
+This means that for every light affecting the ```RenderInstance```, the pipeline is going to do a render pass for that instance.
 This could lead to bad performance when we have an scene with several meshes an lights.

 ## RenderState ##